Gateway Public Art Project

 Chris Erickson

-Chris Erickson is an artist recognized for his captivating use of color through contemporary works that blur the line between sculpture and painting.
+Recognized for his captivating use of color through contemporary works that blur the line between sculpture and painting.
 His art encourages the examination of color as expression and its relationship to human behavior.
+Born in Denver, Chris became inspired through city skate culture iconography and the concrete canvas.

 Chris continues to execute in a multidisciplinary fashion, which is evident through his recognized “Melting Gondola” sculpture set atop Aspen Mountain.
 He remains inspired to utilize art as a platform for conversation.
 SuperULTRAmega is an interpretation of distilling the distracting noise of the modern technological world into a tenacious display of energy.